spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Info" %}

-`isMultipleShipmentSelected` - flag that indicates if multiple shipment is selected.
+`isMultipleShipmentSelected` - flag that indicates if multiple shipment is selected.<br>
-`singleDeliveryContainerClassName` - class name of container the address selector and the `ShipmentTypeAddressFormWidget`.
+`singleDeliveryContainerClassName` - class name of container the address selector and the `ShipmentTypeAddressFormWidget`.<br>
 `deliverySelectClassName` - class name of the address selector.

 {% endinfo_block %}